hiscocklab/ReactionDiffusion.jl/docs/src/index.md

 turing_params = returnTuringParams(model, params);
 ```

-**NEED TO UPDATE VERSION, TOTAL NUMBER OF PARAMETERS IS INCORRECT**

 This returns all parameter combinations that can break symmetry from a homogeneous initial condition.
 We take advantage of the highly performant numerical solvers in [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) to be able to simulate millions of parameter sets per minute on a standard laptop.

 We may then take a single parameter set and simulate its spatiotemporal dynamics directly, using `Plots.jl` to visualize the resulting pattern: